Belle Delphine: Early years and Instagram modelling

 As her popularity grew, Delphine began to draw controversy for her content.
 In January 2019, adult content creator Indigo White alleged that, while underage, Delphine passed off the photos of other sex workers as her own.
-A February video, in which Delphine danced to a song about suicide while holding a gun, also drew controversy.
+A later February video, in which Delphine danced to a song about suicide while holding a gun, also drew controversy.
 Shortly after it was posted, false rumors of her death circulated online.

 Pornhub account and GamerGirl Bath Water stunts

 In June 2019, Delphine made a post on Instagram in which she promised to create a Pornhub account if the post reached 1 million likes.
-Pornhub responded to the post, calling it "the best news."
+Pornhub responded to the post, calling it "the best news".
 The post quickly earned over 1.8 million likes; as promised, Delphine created a Pornhub account, to which she uploaded 12 videos.
 The videos were all troll videos that featured misleading titles and thumbnails and were not sexually explicit.
 Each of the videos received poor like-to-dislike ratios, ranging between 66% and 77% dislikes.
 Pornhub Insights published a statistics report detailing that Delphine's videos became the most-disliked in the website's history.
-One of the videos, titled "PEWDIEPIE goes all the way INSIDE Belle Delphine", was a minute-long clip which featured "a cat ear-clad Delphine eating a picture of YouTuber PewDiePie, winking throughout."
+One of the videos, titled "PewDiePie goes all the way Inside Belle Delphine", was a minute-long clip which featured "a cat ear-clad Delphine eating a picture of YouTuber PewDiePie, winking throughout".
 The video drew a similarly joking response from PewDiePie.
 Later in 2019, Delphine won the Top Celebrity Pornhub Award.
 In December, Pornhub's annual statistics report listed Delphine as the most-searched celebrity in 2019; "Belle Delphine" was also the site's fourth-most-searched term in general during the year.

-On 1 July 2019, Delphine launched her online storefront, including a product dubbed "GamerGirl Bath Water".
+On 1 July 2019, Delphine launched her online storefront, including a product dubbed "GamerGirl Bath Water."
+She announced the product on her Instagram account, where she posted an image of herself in a bathtub, with the caption "bath water for all you thirsty gamer boys."
 The product was marketed as the remains of her bath water in a jar and was priced at $30 (£24).
 Delphine stated that the idea for the product to sell her bath water came from continued fan comments on her photos saying they would drink her bath water.
-Upon initially selling the product, Delphine added the note: "This water is not for drinking and should only be used for sentimental purposes".
+Upon initially selling the product, Delphine added the note: "This water is not for drinking and should only be used for sentimental purposes."
 The first run of the bath water sold out in three days.
 The product was met with controversy, media coverage, and Internet memes.
 Two days after the bath water product sold out, a website was created attempting to capitalize on its success, selling "GamerGirl Pee" for just under $10,000; this was confirmed not to be associated with Delphine. @BakeRises, a since-banned Twitter user, fabricated a headline alleging that Delphine's product caused a herpes outbreak, which was debunked.
 YouTube video responses also sprung up featuring individuals supposedly drinking, cooking, and vaping the bath water.